hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 This entry documents environment variables (both public config and secret auth tokens) used across the Commonwealth monorepo.
 Environment variables should always be organized alphabetically.

-For documentation on feature flags, see the [dedicated entry](./Feature-Flags.md).
+For documentation on feature flags managed through Unleash, see the [dedicated entry](./Feature-Flags.md).
 For a list of config tokens to get you started developing, see our [.env.example](../.env.example) file.

 We use GitHub Secrets to manage our auth tokens; reach out to the documentarian Graham Johnson, or else to an engineering lead, if you need access.